rextech03/fastapi-multitenant-example-app/Readme.md

 Main differences: Alembic behavior.
 All tables are created using migrations.
 Each tenant schema has his own `alembic_version` table with information about current migration revision.

+---

+ ⚠️This is a proof of concept only.
+More mature version available in [this repository](https://github.com/mgurg/fastapi_docker)

+---

 ### Workflow
  - FastAPI runs on each startup migration `d6ba8c13303e` (create default Tables in PG public schema if not exists)
    - Can be run manual: `alembic -x tenant=public upgrade d6ba8c13303e`